Sample Thank You Emails After an Interview [Template]

 Thank You Note/Email Template

-- Step 2: Use a personal salutation.
-For example, "Hi John" or "Hey John."
+- Use a personal salutation and personalized greeting.
+For example, "John" or "Hello, John."
 Address the email recipient by their given name (first name) or surname (last name).
 A formal way to address the recipient is "Dear Mr. Johnson."

 - Sending a follow-up email daily.

 - Sending a long follow-up email that sounds forceful.

 - Stalking the interviewer on Facebook, Twitter, LinkedIn, or Instagram asking about the next steps in the hiring process.

 - Using the follow-up email to pressure the interviewer in making a hiring decision.

 - Moving on with a job search too quickly.
 Instead of providing the interviewer with adequate time to coordinate with the team and decide on the next steps.

 Tip: There is no such thing as a "perfect thank you email," only a polite and cordial post-interview thank-you email or note.
 Focus on helping the interviewer make a hiring decision.